AlanJafarii/AlanJafarii/README.md

 👋 Hey there!
-I'm Ayhan, a passionate AI enthusiast, security developer, and problem-solver.
+I'm Alan, a passionate AI enthusiast, security developer, and problem-solver.
 With a sharp focus on web security and AI innovation, I aim to create tools and systems that not only protect but also empower businesses and individuals. 🚀

 🛡️ What I Do: